ngageoint/mapcache-electron/BUILD.md

 ## Logging
 The application uses https://www.npmjs.com/package/electron-log for logging.

-Log files can be found:
+Log files can be found in the user's data directory:
-1. on Linux: ~/.config/MapCache/logs/{process type}.log
+1. on Linux: {userData}/logs/mapcache.log
-2. on macOS: ~/Library/Logs/MapCache/{process type}.log
+2. on macOS: {userData}/logs/mapcache.log
-3. on Windows: %USERPROFILE%\AppData\Roaming\{app name}\logs\{process type}.log
+3. on Windows: {userData}\logs\mapcache.log

-where `process type` can be one of `(renderer, main)`

 ## Debugging
-The application is broken up into a main process and renderer processes inside of electron.
+The application is broken up into a main node.js process, node worker_threads and electron browser window processes.

-The renderer processes can be debugged using the chrome developer tools.
+The browser window processes can be debugged using the chrome developer tools.
 * Dev tools can be toggled via the file menu for a browser window.
 * All dev tools windows can be shown by using the keyboard shortcut CommandOrControl+Shift+S.
 * All dev tools windows can be hidden by using the keyboard shortcut CommandOrControl+Shift+H.